CEO and colleague looking at laptop to send secure communications

 Key Takeaways

-• Creating and regularly testing incident response plans.
+• Develop and rehearse incident response plans.

 UK Cyber Security Statistics for 2024, Agility Cyber, 2024